 Curated collection of useful React snippets that you can understand in 30 seconds or less.

-To import a snippet into your project, you must import React
+To import a snippet into your project, you must import React and copy-paste the component's JavaScript code like this:

 import React from 'react';